djpardis/djpardis.github.io/index.md

 Here is my bio for conferences and talks.

-> Pardis Noorzad is the founder and CEO of General Folders, pioneering
+> Pardis Noorzad is founder of General Folders, a Techstars-backed company pioneering secure data exchange.
-> secure data infrastructure solutions.
-Previously, she led data science at Carbon Health and
+> Previously, she led data science at Twitter and Carbon Health.
+Her expertise spans data infrastructure, fintech,
-> Twitter.
-Her expertise spans healthcare, social media, and fintech, complemented by degrees in software engineering,
+> healthcare, and social media, backed by degrees in software engineering, mathematics, and AI.
-> math, and AI.